JodyAndrews/SDL2_Basic_Setup/README.md

 ### December 2019

-This project is still valid, and should build on both Mojava and Catalina but just let me know if not.
+This project is still valid, and should build on both Mojave and Catalina but just let me know if not.

 ### December 2018